kellymarchisio/kellymarchisio.github.io/index.md

 ---

+#### More about me

 In my non-CS life, I'm a classically-trained soprano and was a Choral Scholar at Christ's College, Cambridge.
 I've had lots of fun singing acappella through the years -- with Google MTV's Googapella (2014-2017), the Common Chords at the Harvard Graduate School of Education (see what we did there??), and as Musical Director of Sweet Ophelia, an all-women's acapella group at Franklin & Marshall College.

-Apart from singing, I enjoy vegetable gardening -- in Summer 2021, I somehow fit over 150 plants in my little container garden in Baltimore!
+Apart from singing, I enjoy vegetable gardening -- in Summer 2021, I somehow fit over 150 plants in my little container garden in Baltimore.

+If "trying new foods" can be considered a "hobby", then it's certainly one of mine: there's little that delights me more than new culinary delights that I've never tried before!